Google Translate Disclaimer

 • If your SDWS will resume operation following a 60 day or longer closure, test results must also be provided with your written notification.

 Owners of SDWS must ensure that the people working on their system or collecting samples have the required training as determined by a public health inspector and outlined in the site-specific directive.
+This training should include an understanding of relevant safety and emergency procedures.
 Some training options are available below.

 Walkerton Clean Water Centre